wjwillemse/ruleminer/README.rst

     ((({"1"}+{"2"})=={"0"}) & ({"4"}>{"3"}))

-and will therefore be pruned from the list if the latter rule is already in the list.
+and will therefore be pruned from the list if the first rule is already in the list.

 Rule template grammar
 ---------------------